Lawyers looking over documents

 Capacity and Consent

-The appointor must have legal capacity at the time of creating the enduring guardianship document.
+The appointor must have legal capacity at the time of creating the enduring power of attorney or guardianship document.
 This means they must understand the nature and effect of appointing an enduring guardian and the authority granted to the guardian.
 The appointment must be made voluntarily without undue influence or coercion.

 Registration

-In some jurisdictions, enduring guardianship documents may need to be registered with a government agency or authority to be effective.
-Registration ensures that the appointment is recorded and recognized by relevant parties, such as health care providers and residential care facilities.
+In some jurisdictions, enduring power of guardianship documents may need to be registered with a government agency or authority to be effective.
+Registration ensures that the appointment is recorded and recognised by relevant parties, such as health care providers and residential care facilities.

 Revocation and Amendment